Top 10 Cures for Puffy Eyes

 #3 Eucalyptus Essential Oil

-Eucalyptus is a favorite of mine because I love the way it smells.
+I love the way eucalyptus oil smells!
 I have met someone who didn’t like it, so to each their own.
 But it’s one of the oils I use along with tea tree and rosemary during the winter months when we have colds.
 It is anti-inflammatory, relatively inexpensive, and can be used without being diluted IF you test it first and find that your skin is not sensitive to it.
 Please test it first and do not use on children.
 You can find some high quality Eucalyptus oil HERE.

 #2 Frankincense Essential Oil